 - Single-tenant with dedicated underlying infrastructure (compute, storage).

 The following diagram outlines various connectivity options for your applications:

 Place multiple managed instances in the same subnet, wherever that is allowed by your security requirements, as that will bring you additional benefits.
-Co-locating instances in the same subnet will significantly simplify networking infrastructure maintenance and reduce instance provisioning time, since a long provisioning duration is associated with the cost of deploying the first managed instance in a subnet.
+Co-locating instances in the same subnet significantly simplifies networking infrastructure maintenance and reduces instance provisioning time, since a long provisioning duration is associated with the cost of deploying the first managed instance in a subnet.

 Azure SQL Managed Instance provides a set of advanced security features that can be used to protect your data.